-1: Routine removal of the syndesmotic screw 8 - 12 weeks following the index procedure

-2: Removal on demand of the syndesmotic screw
+- 1: Routine removal of the syndesmotic screw 8 12 weeks following the index procedure - 2: Removal on demand of the syndesmotic screw

-Randomization will be stratified by center and by age (i.e \geq 60 years and < 60 years).-Randomization will be blocked within strata.
+Randomization will be stratified by center and by age (i.e ≥ 60 years and < 60 years).
+Randomization will be blocked within strata.
 Randomization sequence is generated by a dedicated computer randomization software program, ensuring allocation concealment.
-Randomization will mostly be performed at the outpatient clinic by treating physician using the coordinating investigator using a dedicated, password protected, SSL-encrypted website.
-In some cases the coordinating investigator may randomize for the treating surgeon.
+Randomization will mostly be performed by the coordinating investigator using a dedicated, password protected, SSL-encrypted website.